 Likewise, the failures in the federal US response to coronavirus had been widely blamed on the president’s poor leadership.
 Since Trump had taken office, his administration had been reducing federal investment in the Centers for Disease Control and other public health organizations.
 As a result, the administration could not move quickly to contain the pandemic when it first arrived in the US.
 Even after the disease began to spread exponentially, the executive branch made no move to implement a national response plan.
 Instead, managing the impact of coronavirus fell on local governments, who met the challenge with differing degrees of competence.
 Finally, the federal government refused to coordinate efforts to obtain medical supplies for hospitals, although it did stockpile such supplies for its own use.
 State and local governments had to compete for essential healthcare supplies with the federal government and each other, leading to costly bidding wars.

 The result was disastrous.
-Without a coordinated national response, the US infection rate and death toll surged past thoseevery other country.
+Without a coordinated national response, the US infection rate and death toll surged past those of every other country.
 An anonymous editorial in The Lancet connected the failures in US public health directly to President Trump, ending with “The Trump administration's further erosion of the CDC will harm global cooperation in science and public health….
 Americans must put a president in the White House come January, 2021, who will understand that public health should not be guided by partisan politics.”
 As of May 1, 2020, half of the country disapproved of the President’s coronavirus response, and in highly Democratic areas such as New York City, that disapproval rate rose to 85%.
 In sum, the US public widely saw the pandemic as a result of the president’s incompetent, partisan leadership.

 The audience members who spoke after Theater of War’s Oedipus clearly agreed.
 That is why the speakers interpreted the ending of the play as highly, even unrealistically optimistic.
 Oedipus’ early failings were outweighed by the fact that his final actions ended the epidemic at great personal cost.
 The audience saw Oedipus as the kind of leader they wanted, a competent, decisive man who was willing to sacrifice himself to save his people, the exact opposite of their own national leadership.